Merry Christmas & Happy Holidays

 Gratitude

 I recently had the opportunity to return to the Naval Academy and see Sugar Bear's classmate make history as the first Marine Corps officer to become Superintendent.
 It was a special day, time with friends, and I definitely felt Sugar Bear's presence.
-Annapolis will always be a special place for me and provides me with reminders of what was important to Sugar Bear.
+Annapolis will always be a special place for me and provide reminders of what was important to Sugar Bear.
 I am blessed to have the opportunity to continue his legacy of service and give back to our families.

 In September another of Sugar Bear's classmates hosted a fundraising event for us in San Diego.
 This was also a great reunion and chance to share our work.
 Thank you to the BellyUp, BETAMAXX, and friends who attended this event, as well as the local companies that supported us.